 When I saw the movie, there were so many ‘Hey, me too’ moments.
 Bhashkor and his daughter Piku, played by Deepika Padukone, constantly debate about Bhaskhor’s obsession with managing constipation.
 There are many fun conversations, from the food items they eat to discussing home remedies to describing the quality of motion to just fussing over why does it not happen satisfactorily every time.
 It was definitely a serious topic for the duo to dwell upon.

-Check out this playlist of quirky dialogues from Piku…
+Check out this trailer of Piku…

 I think that managing bowel and bladder is one of the best things they teach you at SCI rehab.
 In the initial years of SCI, I could vouch for each and every emotion that Bhashkor goes through.
 If you check with my family and caretaker, all of us will relate to the detailed conversations from the movie.